ag88/stm32duino-eventloop/README.md

 #### try the demo:
 In bin there is a pre-compiled flash image for maple mini [ bin/STM32duinoEventloop.bin ]( https://github.com/ag88/stm32duino-eventloop/tree/master/bin )
-##### prequisites
+##### prerequisites
-you need a maple mini (or compatible board)
+You need a maple mini (or compatible board)
 [ maple mini ]( https://www.leaflabs.com/maple/ )
 [ link to ebay  ]( https://www.ebay.com/sch/i.html?_from=R40&_nkw=maple+mini&_sacat=0 )

-the flash image is targetted for the maple mini (and clones) (i.e. the led pin on pin 33 PB1) and should use the [ stm32duino bootloader ]( https://github.com/rogerclarkmelbourne/STM32duino-bootloader ) (i.e. image installed at 0x8002000) you can install it to maple mini using [ dfu-util ]( http://dfu-util.sourceforge.net/ )
+The flash image is targetted for the maple mini (and clones) (i.e. the led pin on pin 33 PB1) and should use the [ stm32duino bootloader ]( https://github.com/rogerclarkmelbourne/STM32duino-bootloader ) (i.e. image installed at 0x8002000)
+You can install it to maple mini using [ dfu-util ]( http://dfu-util.sourceforge.net/ )

 ` dfu-util -a 2 -RD STM32duinoEventloop.bin `

-the full details is beyond the scope here, you may find more details on [ Arduino STM32 wiki ](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation) [wiki](http://wiki.stm32duino.com/index.php?title=Installation)
+The full details is beyond the scope here, you may find more details on [ Arduino STM32 wiki ](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation) [wiki](http://wiki.stm32duino.com/index.php?title=Installation)

 ##### running the demo
-* you need a serial console, you can use the Arduino IDE's serial console or apps like putty etc.
+* You need a serial console, you can use the Arduino IDE's serial console or apps like putty etc.
-* connect to maple mini over usb serial with the serial console, type '?' or 'h' and you should see the prompt:
+* Connect to maple mini over usb serial with the serial console, type '?' or 'h' and you should see the prompt:
 `f - faster, s - slower, m - memory`
-* you can change the blink rate of the led by keying f - faster or s - slower
+* You can change the blink rate of the led by keying f - faster or s - slower

 ### how it works: